Fusion-Data-Company/Bristol-Development-AI-Platform/test-company-ai-integration.md

-# Bristol AI Integration Test Plan
+# Your Company AI Integration Test Plan

 ## Objective
-Verify that the Bristol AI agent can perform web scraping through MCP with results appearing in both:
+Verify that the Your Company AI agent can perform web scraping through MCP with results appearing in both:
-1. AI chat interface (Bristol AI agent response)
+1. AI chat interface (Your Company AI agent response)
 2. Comparables Annex page (database storage)

 ## Test Scenarios